convox/praxis/GETTING_STARTED.md

 ### Manage environment variables

-We mentioned before that changing an environment variable also creates a relase.
-Let's see that in action.
+As previously mentioned, changing an environment variable also creates a relase.
+Here's how to see that in action.

 The `cx env` command lists all of your app's environment variables.
 Run that now to see that it's empty:

     $ cx env

-Now let's set an environment variable:
+Now set an environment variable:

     $ cx env set FOO=bar
     updating environment: OK

+    $ cx env
+    FOO=bar

-And `cx releases` will now show us that a new release has been created:
+`cx releases` will now show that a new release has been created:

     $ cx releases
     ID          BUILD       STATUS    CREATED